Infineon/mtb-example-cyw43907-mqtt-client/README.md

-# AIROC&trade; CYW43907 MQTT Client
+# AIROC&trade; CYW43907 MQTT client

-This code example demonstrates implementing an MQTT client using the [MQTT client library](https://github.com/Infineon/mqtt).
+This code example demonstrates implementation of an MQTT client using the [MQTT client library](https://github.com/Infineon/mqtt).
 The library uses the AWS IoT device SDK MQTT client library that includes an MQTT 3.1.1 client.

 In this example, the MQTT client RTOS task establishes a connection with the configured MQTT broker, and creates two tasks: publisher and subscriber.
 The publisher task publishes messages on a topic when the user button is pressed on the kit.
 The subscriber task subscribes to the same topic and controls the user LED based on the messages received from the MQTT broker.
 In case of unexpected disconnection of MQTT or Wi-Fi connection, the application executes a reconnection mechanism to restore the connection.

 **Sequence of operation**

-1. The user button is pressed.
+1. Press the user button.

 2. The GPIO interrupt service routine (ISR) notifies the publisher task.